xyqfountain/Othello-Reversi-Env-for-Reinforcement-Learning/readme.md

 * The method `get_human_action(self)` reads the location of your mouse when clicked the left button and check if it is a legal grid to put a piece.
   If legal, a piece of a corresponding color will be put in the grid.
-  Currently, if you click at an illegal grid for a certain number of times, a random grid will be chosen as the grid to put your peice.
+  Currently, if you click at an illegal grid for a certain number of times, a random legal grid will be chosen as the grid to put your peice.

 * `get_random_action(self)` realizes a random strategy by choosing randomly a possible grid where a piece is going to be put.

 * `__put(self, i:int, j:int, color:str)` implement the process of putting a piece and reversing your opponent's color to yours wherever the rule applicable.

-* `__refresh_canvas(self):` and `render(self, mode='human')` refresh the visualized board with updated pieces, and display the updated counts of each color.
+* `__refresh_canvas(self)` and `render(self, mode='human')` refresh the visualized board with updated pieces, and display the updated counts of each color.

 * `__check_termination(self)` checks whether the game is over.
 Normally the game is over when the board is full of pieces.
 Sometimes when it is impossible for either player to put a piece, the game ends in advance with a few empty grids.